semio-community/semio-community.github.io/docs/Semio - Website (2025).md

 * **Tagline:** science as a service / reproducible science and systems for human-centered robotics and artificial intelligence
 * **Banner:** Join the mailing list\!
-* **Mission:** Semio Community is a 501(c)(3) nonprofit organization facilitating community-driven robotics hardware, software, and studies to foster repeatable, reproducible, and replicable science and reusable systems within human-robot interaction (HRI).
+* **Mission:** Semio Community is a 501(c)(3) nonprofit organization facilitating community-driven robotics hardware, software, and research to foster repeatable, reproducible, and replicable science and reusable systems within human-robot interaction (HRI).
 * **Values:** Semio Community actively encourages multidisciplinary collaboration among academia, industry, and the public sector to drive innovation, ethical practices, and the widespread adoption of human-centered robotics and AI technologies.
 * **Connect:**
   * Form